HMCS Toronto (K538): Service history

 Following that she served with Halifax Force as a local escort until May 1945.
 In May she was assigned to HMCS Cornwallis as a training ship.
 On 27 November 1945, Toronto was paid off and placed in reserve at Shelburne, Nova Scotia.

 As part of the planned reactivation of 21 frigates to combat the Soviet submarine threat, Toronto underwent conversion to a Prestonian-class frigate in 1952.
 This meant a flush-decked appearance aft, with a larger bridge and taller funnel.
 Her hull forward was strengthened against ice and the quarterdeck was enclosed to contain two Squid anti-submarine mortars.
 Toronto was recommissioned with pennant number 319 on 26 November 1953 at Lauzon.

 The frigate was made a part of the First Canadian Escort Squadron in December 1953.
 In April 1954, Toronto deployed to Bermuda for anti-submarine training with the British submarine Tally-Ho and the American submarine Cobbler before joining the First Canadian Escort Squadron on their training cruise through the Caribbean Sea, making several port visits.
 In September, the First Canadian Escort Squadron took part in the NATO naval exercise "New Broom II" and in October, the exercise "Morning Mist" before performing a two-month training cruise in the Mediterranean Sea, making several port visits.
 The squadron returned to Canada on 10 December 1954.

 Royal Norwegian Navy

 It was announced in November 1955 that three Prestonian-class frigates would be loaned to Norway; Toronto, Prestonian and Penetang.
-Toronto was paid off by the RCN on 14 April 1956 and transferred to the Royal Norwegian Navy as HMNoS Garm.
+Toronto was paid off by the RCN on 14 April 1956 and transferred to the Royal Norwegian Navy as HNoMS Garm.
 Garm was purchased outright in 1959 and was employed primarily for fisheries protection duties.
 She was renamed in 1965 to Valkyrien and re-designated a torpedo boat depot ship.
 She served in this capacity until she was sold and scrapped by the Royal Norwegian Navy in 1977.